Explaining the Black-box Smoothly- A Counterfactual Approach

 \subsection{Evaluating class discrimination}

 In multi-label settings, multiple labels can be true for a given image.
-A multi-label setting is common in chest x-ray diagnosis.
-For example, cardiomegaly and pleural effusion are associated with cardiogenic edema and frequently co-occur in a chest x-ray.
-Please note that our classification model is also trained in a multi-label setting where the fourteen radiological findings may co-occur in a chest x-ray.
-In this evaluation, we demonstrate the sensitivity of our generated explanations to the class being explained.
-We considered three classes, or diseases, cardiomegaly, pleural effusion, and edema.
-For each target class, we trained one explanation model.
-Ideally, an explanation model trained to explain a target class should produce explanations consistent with the query image on all the other classes besides the target.
+A multi-label setting is common in CXR diagnosis.
+For example, cardiomegaly and pleural effusion are associated with cardiogenic edema and frequently co-occur in a CXR.
+Please note that our classification model is also trained in a multi-label setting where the fourteen radiological findings may co-occur in a CXR.
+In this evaluation, we demonstrate the sensitivity of our generated explanations to the task being explained.
+We considered three diagnosis tasks, cardiomegaly, pleural effusion, and edema.
+For each task, we trained one explanation model.
+Ideally, an explanation model trained to explain a given task should produce explanations consistent with the query image on all the other classes besides the given task.
 Fig.~\ref{Fig_multi} plots the fraction of the generated explanations, that have flipped in other classes as compared to the query image.
-Ideally, the fraction should be maximum for the target class and small for the rest of the classes.
-In Fig.~\ref{Fig_multi}, each column represents one class, and each row is one run of our method to explain a given target class.
-The diagonal values also represent the counterfactual validity (CV) score reported in main-Table.1.
+Ideally, the fraction should be maximum for the given task and small for the rest of the classes.
+In Fig.~\ref{Fig_multi}, each column represents one task, and each row is one run of our method to explain a given task.
+The diagonal values also represent the counterfactual validity (CV) score reported in Table.~\ref{FID-table}.